 Preset courses: Summer school

-During this time, we make updates to improve Checkology and we delete all student accounts from the platform in accordance with our privacy policy.
+During this time, we make updates to improve Checkology and delete all student accounts in accordance with our privacy policy.
 Checkology will not be accessible to educators or students during this window.
 Please be sure to plan your summer school experience with Checkology so that it does not overlap with the maintenance period dates.
-Please also keep in mind that any students returning to Checkology after the summer maintenance period ending on July 31 will need to create a new student account.

-(Watch the video or read the article below to learn how to assign and edit this course.)
+(Watch the video or read the article below to learn how to assign and edit a summer course.)

 Middle school summer course: Course description

-This preset course focuses on strengthening students' ability to differentiate between news and advertisements and to understand what an algorithm is and how algorithms affect online experiences.
+Students often encounter an overwhelming amount of information in their day-to-day lives — especially online.
+This course focuses on building up students’ ability to differentiate between news and advertisements and to understand what an algorithm is and how they affect online experiences.
 With an emphasis on Check Center Missions, students will have plenty of opportunities to practice research and fact-checking skills to build up their news literacy toolbox.
 When using this preset course, we highly recommend that your students become familiar with the Check Center tips and tutorials first.
-Learn more about the Check Center here.

 Lessons